Belting (music): Physiology

+Acoustics

+Traditionally, throughout voice pedagogy literature, the belt, yell or call is characterized acoustically on a spectrogram by the presence of a dominant second harmonic.
+However, it is important to note that belting research is still evolving and changing as voice scientists learn more about vocal function and perception.
+Belting and yelling share a lot of common characteristics from and acoustical point of view.
+Due to vocal tract resonances and the shape of the vocal tract, favorable vowels for belting include [æ], found in words like “cat,” and the diphthong [eɪ], found in words like “lame."
+Belting requires the usage of these “wide” and spread vowels like the ones previously mentioned that shorten the length of the vocal tract and raise the first vocal tract resonance, which is accompanied by the presence of a strong second harmonic.
+This technique contrasts with traditional western classical schools of thought that do not advocate for the spreading of vowels and raising of the larynx at high registration events.
+Western classical models typically advocate for a stable laryngeal position and stable vocal tract shape as a voice passes through various registration events.

 Possible dangers

 Belting without proper coordination can lead to constriction of the muscles surrounding the vocal mechanism.
 Constriction can consequently lead to vocal deterioration.
-Correct use of the technique and, most importantly, retraction of the ventricular folds while singing is vital to safe belting, as it is, in essence a form of "yell" and thus involves a tremendous (roughly +70%) increase in the force exerted on the soft structures of the pharynx vs. more common modes of singing.
-Attempting to belt too loudly, in too high a register and without properly supporting the ventricular folds are (in combination) the "Three Devils" of the belter; an untrained belter may well consider the short-term irritations (hoarseness, throat pain) caused by bad form to be just a "part of the job", when in reality it indicates a flaw in their belting skill that will cause long-term serious damage (vocal cord nodules, irreversible loss of former range and timbre) if not changed.

 While acknowledging the extra risks inherent to belting, many proponents take pains to point out that it is an advanced skill which (so long as it is a "soft yell", and produced properly without straining and pain) is no more damaging to the voice than any other type of singing.
 Indeed, some genres of singing (such as blues rock) rely on belting to allow the vocalist to "cut through" the electric guitar while playing live.
 Many in the musical theater industry like to quip, "belting is not bad; bad belting is bad."

 As for the physiological and acoustical features of the metallic voice, a master's thesis has drawn the following conclusions: